sap-linuxlab/terraform.templates_for_sap/README.md

 It is recommended to fully read the README below for context and understanding, before you execute this code.

 To get started immediately, requirements:
+- Infrastructure Platform credentials and required authorizations (see [Infrastructure Guidance](./docs/INFRASTRUCTURE_GUIDANCE.md)); depending on choice may require OS Vendor subscription
+- SAP ONE Support Launchpad credentials, with Software Download privileges
 - Terraform and Ansible installed
-- Infrastructure Platform credentials; depending on choice may require OS Vendor subscription
-- SAP ONE Support Launchpad credentials, with Software Download privileges
-- Optional depending on choice SAP solution scenario: SAP System Copy backup file
+- Optional, depending on choice SAP solution scenario: SAP System Copy backup file

 <br/>
 <details>